All Episodes

 It's by Wes Vernon.

-This is uh Saturday, October 19th.
+This is Saturday, October 19th.

 So he's talking about what happened on Friday, October 18th of 2002.

-Limbaugh commented that Wendy Sherman had made a buffoon of herself by insisting the Clinton administration had no reason to believe North Korea was breaking its word, despite warnings from defense intelligence agency people, CIA people, as Delay was reporting in 1998.
+Limbaugh commented that Wendy Sherman had made a buffoon of herself by insisting the Clinton administration had no reason to believe North Korea was breaking its word, despite warnings from Defense Intelligence Agency people, CIA people, as DeLay was reporting in 1998.

 They're all circling the wagons to protect Clinton, Limbaugh told his listeners.

-North Korea boldly admits it has a nuclear weapons program, just as the U.S. is preparing to go to war with Iraq, whose madman dictator prepares nuclear biological and chemical weapons to attack the free world.
+Now North Korea boldly admits, remember this is 2002, North Korea boldly admits it has a nuclear weapons program just as the U.S. is preparing to go to war with Iraq, whose madman dictator prepares nuclear, biological, and chemical weapons to attack the free world.

-And now I'm folks, it is it is uh uh it's panic time.
+And now, folks, it is panic time.

-I I think with North Korea doing this now, it is literal panic time among Albright and Wendy Sherman and others in the Clinton administration to try to whitewash this truth and establish a false reality that only they knew what they were doing when it came to North Korea.
+I think with North Korea doing this now, it is literal panic time among Albright and Wendy Sherman and others in the Clinton administration to try to whitewash this truth and establish a false reality that only they knew what they were doing when it came to North Korea.

 Virginia Beach, Virginia, Mike, thank you for waiting.